kellyshreeve/kelly-shreeve.github.io/pages/global-route-optimization.md

   alt="Map using geo-location data to display an optimized route around the world">
 </p>

-A project using geo-location data for each country around the world to map and optimize a route around the world.
-This was a team collaboration between data science and software engineers.
-As the resident data scientist, I found, obtained, and cleaned a geo-location data set, used the data to visualize and optimize the global route in Python, then passed the solution to software engineers to integrate into a webpage.
+Geo-location data was used to map and optimize a route around the world.
+I found, obtained, and cleaned a geo-location data set, used the data to visualize and optimize the global route in Python, then passed the solution to software engineers to integrate into a webpage.
 The results is a well-designed site where users can find and interact with a data science solution.

 #### Live